haghard/dr-chatter/README.md

-## Eventually consistent, sharded, replicated chat timeline with leveraging akka-ddata and akka-cluster (POC)
+### Eventually consistent, sharded, replicated chat timeline with leveraging akka-ddata (POC)

 ChatTimeline CRDT is backed by RocksDB or H2.